 Trash: for sheets that are no longer needed

-With this simple system you can get your paperwork under control by sorting and purging – or cutting the “FAT” out of your office.
-Things that fall into the first two categories can be efficiently organized with colored folders, to have frequently referenced and immediately actionable items most easily accessible.
+With this simple system, you can get your paperwork under control by sorting and purging – or cutting the “FAT” out of your office.
+You can efficiently organize items falling into the first two categories with colored folders, making frequently referenced and immediately actionable items most easily accessible.

 If your home organizing project feels too big for one person, it could be time to talk with a professional organizer.
 Let’s start the conversation!
-Send an email to me at Linda@unclutterednw.com and we’ll schedule a time to talk about what’s on your mind.
+Send me an email at Linda@unclutterednw.com and we’ll schedule a time to talk about what’s on your mind.